Understanding SEO vs PPC: Which One Should You Choose?

 The ideal approach is to find a holistic balance between SEO and PPC campaigns.
 While SEO enhances brand visibility in the long run, search ads are effective to boost website traffic very quickly.
 You can use the keyword and conversion data from search ads to further improve your SEO strategies.
 It is advisable to shift high-cost and low-converting keywords from PPC to SEO.

-What do you think the best form of search engine marketing is?
+What do you think the best form of search engine marketing is for optimum business growth?
 Share your views in the comments section below.